MARC BOLAN SCHOOL

 April 2012: We have been overwhelmed by the kindness of T.A.G.
 (T.Rex Action Group) who have offered to split 50/50 the funds raised from the sale of the forthcoming Marc Bolan Rose.
-Funds are being raised to finanace the rose through donation or the purchase of beautifully crafted Bolan wall plaques - please click on the banner below to visit TAG's site - more information on the project will appear here soon
+Funds were raised to finanace the rose through donation and the purchase of beautifully crafted Bolan wall plaques - please click on the banner below to visit TAG's site

 January 2012: We are delighted to report the success of two students of The Marc Bolan School Of Music and Film.
 Twins Hans and David Ceesay are now performing, writing and earning money through music in Sierra Leone!
 This very happy news is a reflection of all the hard work and faith shown in this project and is just the beginning of the many successes we hope to achieve.
 We will be publishing an interview with the students soon

 January 2012: We have had an amazingly generous donation to the school from Artist and Producer Charles Politakes - his Les Paul!